 Back to her project, she embarked Damien Seguin on her 60-foot boat, a sailor with whom she had shared 37 days at sea aboard Biotherm, to race the Guyader Bermudes 1000 Race.

-She then takes on Nicolas Lunven for the rest of the 2023 season and the Transat Jacques Vabre.
+She will then be taking Nicolas Lunven on board for the rest of the 2023 season and the Transat Jacques Vabre, who will ultimately be at the helm of Holcim-PRB.
+Jack Boutell will be Sam's co-skipper for 2023.